All planning checklists

 Poll potential dates with key attendees.

-Identify a few weekend options that work best for the bride and core group, being mindful of major events in Manchester that could impact prices and availability.
+Offer two or three weekend options that work for the bride and core group, checking Manchester events that spike prices and crowd the centre.

 Moderate·High impact